ajthompson/cs4513-proj3/README.md

 		The movie file must end with a delimiter, otherwise the final frame before EOF will not be output.

+		Movie files must end in a '.txt' extension.
+However, when prompted for a movie name by the client, do not include the extension.

 Usage:

 	Building: